MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-reports.md

 The **Files** section of the **Migration Manager** dashboard provides a total of all files scanned and transfered across all users in a migration.

-- **Complete**: Number of files that have successfully scanned or transfered.
+- **Complete**: Number of files that have successfully scanned or transferred.
 - **Issues**: Number of files that have encountered issues and failed to scan or transfer.

 >[!Note]
->The total number of **Files** is from both scanned and transfered users.
-Be aware that scanned files are marked as *Skipped* as they have yet to be transfered.
+>The total number of **Files** is from both scanned and transferred users.
+Be aware that scanned files are marked as *Skipped* as they have yet to be transferred.

 ![migration manager files](media/migration-manager-files.png)